jl777/coins/README.md

-> NOTE
->
-> The filename in each subdirectory needs to match the coin's symbol exactly, it is the unique field by which different coins are indexed.
-Please use .png files for icons

-## About this repository
+## What is the coins repository for?

 This repository is the coins database which is used to define parameters for coins compatible with the [AtomicDEX API](https://github.com/KomodoPlatform/atomicDEX-API/), and listed within the apps below: